 Another reason for promotion is that these are useful concepts.
 Backends can provide the ability to use content that has been rendered in several places, and images are also common.
-For that reason we also changed the names:
+As already mentioned in section 2.13.4, we now have: